Hooleymass/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # 3-puts.c
 ## _puts
-This function prints a string followed by a new line to stdout.
+This function prints a string followed by a new line to `stdout`.

 Prototype
 ```c